ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/readme.md

 >
     1. Fitting (PC4 Tracheal Joint)       2.
 Heat sink        3.
 Funnel collector (E4V2)          4.
 Heat Break (throat)
     5. Inner PTFE tube (E4V2)             6.
 Heating block    7.
 Nozzle   8.
 Copper tube(E4V3)    9.
 Funnel collector (E4V3)
-:warning:We have updated the size of the heating aluminum block, and the new heating aluminum block is symmetrical to the left and right, so it will not block the air outlet of the extruder fan.
+:clipboard: We have updated the size of the heating aluminum block, and the new heating aluminum block is symmetrical to the left and right, so it will not block the air outlet of the extruder fan.
 Additionally, screws have been added to fix the thermistor.
+:clipboard: We launched a V3H heating kit, it is suitable for printing high-temperature filaments such as PC, PET, PA, etc..
 ![](./HeatingBlock.jpg)

 #### :three: Choose appropriate filament <span id="choosefilament"></span>